 In addition to the above principles, the data protection legislation sets out specific strengthened sanctions over sharing data outside the European Economic Area.
 This requires councils to ensure appropriate privacy safeguards are in place when using cloud-based services.
-The Council's data is backed up by Schools ICT (computer networks) in the United Kingdom and Microsoft Office (email services) in three separate locations within the United Kingdom to ensure the safety of data.
+The Council's data is backed up as specified with the Council's contract with Northstar IT, including on and offsite back-ups.

-4.2.
-Lawfulness of Processing
+4.2 Lawfulness of Processing